| |

 The view from the Orange Garden back towards Rome’s center

-The line to look through the keyhole around sunset – go into the morning to avoid the wait
+The line to look through the keyhole around sunset – go in the morning to avoid the wait

 Your First Aperitivo

-Aperitivo is a period during the late afternoon, between getting off work and dinner time (which is later than you’d expect in Rome) where people go out for drinks.
+Aperitivo is a period during the late afternoon/early evening, between getting off work and dinner time (which is later than you’d expect in Rome) where people go out for drinks.
 And those drinks are served with a selection of small bites, like bruschetta, olives, and things like that.

 Anyway, after the orange garden, you’re in the perfect position to head to our favorite aperitivo spot in Rome – Zerosettantacinque – which is near where the Circus Maximus (a huge chariot racing track) used to be, which fits perfectly with the Ancient Rome theme of today.